England | Scotland | Wales | Northern Ireland | Ireland

 In order to maintain confidentiality, laboratory test results will only be given to the patients themselves or to the parents / guardians of minors.

 Please telephone the Practice for your results between 11.00 am to 12 noon, and 2.30 pm to 5.00 p.m.
 The reception staff are not qualified to interpret results and will only tell you what they have been authorised to tell you by the doctor.
-They will be happy to make an appointment for you to see the doctor/nurse to discuss your results further.
+They will be happy to make an appointment for you to speak with the doctor/nurse to discuss your results further.

 Please note that no blood results will be given over the telephone by reception staff.
-The GP or nurse will contact any patients whose blood test results are abnormal within two weeks of the test.
+The doctor or nurse will contact any patients whose blood test results are abnormal within two weeks of the test.

 If a GP or another member of our health care team believes you need hospital treatment or specialist care elsewhere, they will ask you where you would like to go.
 If you prefer to have some time to think before deciding where to have treatment, you will be offered the option of calling the medical secretary who will arrange your referral.

 Certain services such as HGV and PSV medicals, completion of Insurance claim forms, holiday cancellation forms, etc. are not covered by the National Health Service.
 You will be charged a fee for these.
 A list of current charges are listed below.
-These are in line with the British Medical Association guidelines.

 ** Please note that Letters of support / Holiday cancellation forms have to be paid in advance